ScottG489/scottg489.github.io/src/content/posts/conjob-intro.md

   -e CONTAINER_RUNTIME=sysbox_runc \
   scottg489/conjob
 ```
-The [Sysbox](https://github.com/nestybox/sysbox) runtime is perfect for running docker-in-docker and is really the
+The [Sysbox](https://github.com/nestybox/sysbox) runtime is perfect for running Docker-in-Docker and is really the
 underlying technology that made this project feasible. *Note that you'll need to have the [Sysbox runtime installed](https://github.com/nestybox/sysbox#installation)
 for this to work.*